Get the right experience for you. Please select your location and investor type.

 Quality of the franchise

-By franchise, we mean the economics of the company’s business model, which includes elements like brand and market share, pricing power and competitive advantage.
+By franchise, we mean the economic aspects of a company’s business model, including brand strength, market share, pricing power, and competitive advantage.

-We are looking for businesses that can be profitably increased in size over the longer term, and so developing a view on a company’s growth opportunities is another integral part of our process.
+We are looking for businesses that can grow profitably over the long term.
+This helps us develop a view on a company’s growth opportunities.

-Sustainability insights also help us to think about franchise.
-Companies who profit by harming people or the environment are always at risk of having those profits taken away when the backlash inevitably arrives, whereas those that support sustainable development and provide a range of benefits to society are more likely to see demand for their products grow.
+Our approach to sustainable development also helps us to think about the business franchise.
+Companies who profit by harming people or the environment risk losing these profits, whereas those that support sustainable development and provide a range of benefits to society are more likely to see demand for their products.

 Companies that support sustainable development and provide a range of benefits to society are more likely to see demand for their products grow.